lixinyue-luna/Geocoding-and-Visualization/Python3-5/README.md

 Run *geocoding.py* to start the program.
 Please follow the instructions and choose a case by entering 1 or 2.

 ## Case 1: Location(s) entered by user
-If you entered 1, you will be asked to enter a location, for example, World Resources Institute, Washington Capitol Power Plant, or University of California Los Angeles.
-Please note that the more descriptions you provide, the more accurate the result would be.
+If you entered 1, you will be asked to enter a location, for example:

+* 10 G St NE, Washington, DC 20002
+* UCLA, Los Angeles

+Please note that [this Google Geocoding service](https://developers.google.com/maps/documentation/geocoding/intro#Geocoding) is generally designed for geocoding static (known in advance) addresses.
+The street address to be geocoded should be in the format used by the national postal service of the country concerned.
+Additional address elements such as business names and unit, suite or floor numbers should be avoided.

 The program will first check if the location is already in the database.
 If yes, the program will continue to ask for a new location; if no, the program will consume [Google Geocoding API](https://developers.google.com/maps/documentation/geocoding/intro) to retrieve geocoded information of this location, and store the information in a database (*geodata.sqlite*).
 The Geocoding API is rate limited to 2500 requests per day.
 There is a counter you can use to limit the number of calls to the geocoding
 API for each run.